Clay in the Classroom Part I

 Date: What day is convenient for you?

-Registration Fee: 9-hour workshop is $80 plus a $35 materials fee, which includes 4 handouts, clay that you use in workshop, and 1 bisque firing.
-Total: $115.
+Registration Fee: 9-hour workshop is $90 plus a $35 materials fee, which includes an extensive handout, clay that you use in the workshop, and 1 bisque firing.
+Total: $125.

-Workshop size: Maximum of 4 participants per workshop
+Workshop size: Maximum of 4 participants per workshop.
+Private classes are available for $30 an hour.

 Teacher testimonial: After 23 years of teaching art, Rena's workshop gave me a new approach of working with clay.
 A true learning experience.
 I only encourage more teachers to learn new concepts we did not learn as students in college.
 What fun!!!!